 A survey of critical theory and perspectives related to the study of environmental communication.
 Critical theories and related topics such as popular and consumer culture, political economy, power and ideology, science and technology will be explored.
 Environmental campaigns and cultural practices will be explored.
-Environmental campaigns and cultural practices will be examined from a variety of critical perspectives.
+Environmental campaigns and cultural practices will be explored.
+Environmental campaigns and cultural practices will be explored.

 SCOM 654.
-Environmental Campaign Advocacy and Social Influence. $\it 3\ credits$.
+Environmental Campaign Advocacy and Social Influence.
+3 credits.